 A few weeks ago I took Sam to Barcelona for a surprise birthday weekend away.
 I managed to keep the trip a secret until a few days before we left and I didn’t reveal our location until we reached the security gate at the airport.
 I was so pleased with myself for managing to keep it a secret!
 I wanted the trip to be extra special so I spent a lot of time researching and planning things to do in Barcelona.
 Of course, I began my research with my fellow travel bloggers and scoured the blogosphere for blog posts about Barcelona.

-I read countless guides and blog posts by travel writers and bloggers so I’ve put them together into a handy ‘Travel Blogger’s Guide to Barcelona’.
+I read countless guides and blog posts by travel writers and bloggers, such as our very own A local’s guide to the Gothic Quarter Barcelona, so I’ve put them together into a handy ‘Travel Blogger’s Guide to Barcelona’.

 I’ll be writing about my own trip to Barcelona soon but, in the meantime, I hope this helps for anyone else planning a trip to Barcelona!